• Skip to main content

 Notes

-• Storage: Store cookies in an airtight container at room temperature for up to 3 weeks or in the freezer for up to 12 months.
+• Storage: Store cookies in an airtight container at room temperature for up to one week or freeze for up to 3 months.

 Nutrition